-- The advancement of biological knowledge and the development of improved 8. protection of the health and well-being of humans, animals, and habitat, can require intrusive observation, manipulation, experimentation on live animals, and occasionally killing animals (cf. point 14).
-This is particularly the case in studies involving fish and taxa lower than fish in the trophic chains, where often large numbers of individuals from these species are captured, manipulated and euthanized at the end of the experiment.
+- 8. The advancement of biological knowledge and the development of improved protection of the health and well-being of humans, animals, and habitat, can require intrusive observation, manipulation, experimentation on live animals, and occasionally killing animals (cf. point 14).
+This is particularly the case in studies involving fish, where often large numbers of individuals are captured, manipulated and euthanised at the end of the experiment.
 In contrast, the hands-on use of birds and mammals in Antarctica is principally concerned with the capture, temporary handling and/or restraint (usually a few minutes but possibly a few days to a month), for application of data recording or transmitting devices, blood sampling or light biopsies, and marking temporarily or with permanent ID tags or tattoos.
 Heavy, invasive experiments or procedures on these taxa, such as those found in biomedical research, are rare in Antarctica, and most of the research on birds and mammals is conducted in the field of ecology, ecophysiology and behaviour, where it usually is important to allow the animal subject to continue to interact with its environment as naturally as possible.
 As is the case elsewhere and in parallel to mandatory environmental impact assessments, experimentation should only happen once a cost/benefit analysis has been undertaken by an ethical review committee with an independent membership.
 The benefits must be maximised, and the costs in terms of animal use and suffering must be minimised. - 9.
-Procedures should be designed, where practicable, to follow the 3R's principle of Replacement, Reduction and Refinement; noting that "replacement" is often not available in studies that are concerned with the study of the whole animal, especially when studies concern animals moving freely in their environment. - 10.
-The animals used should be of an appropriate species and health, ensuring the minimum number required to obtain scientifically valid results.
-Power analysis or
+Physical ID tags (eg, bands applied to highly streamlined penguins' flippers) have been shown to impair survival and/or reproduction, ultimately affecting population growth rates, and compromising the scientific utility of their use.
+Evaluation of the use of physical ID tags in wildlife research must be considered, in particular the balance between the need for an appropriate sample size for demography studies and the potential impacts. - 10.
+When considering the use of tracking devices to be attached temporarily to individuals (eg, radio tracking tags, satellite tags, GPS-GSM tags), one needs to consider the weight and size of the tags.
+There are existing guidelines (eg, devices attached to the back of flying birds should ideally not weigh more than 3% of the bird's body mass); and species-specific evaluation to minimise impact should be undertaken.

-&lt;sup>5 Zurlo, J., Rudacille, D., & Goldberg, A. M. (1996).
+5 Zurlo, J., Rudacille, D., & Goldberg, A. M. (1996).
 The three Rs: the way forward.
 Environmental health perspectives, 104(8), 878-80.